Mo Amer

-Mohammed Mustafa Amer (محمد عامر; born July 24, 1981) is a Palestinian-American stand-up comedian and actor.
+Mohammed Mustafa Amer (محمد مصطفى عامر; born July 24, 1981) is a Palestinian-American stand-up comedian and actor.
 He is known for his Netflix comedy special Mo Amer: The Vagabond and as a member of the comedy trio Allah Made Me Funny.
-Amer also appeared in the Hulu sitcom Ramy for two seasons, where he played the character Mo, Ramy's cousin who owns a diner.
-Additionally, he starred in the film Black Adam and created and stars in the Netflix series Mo, which is loosely based on his experiences as a Palestinian refugee.
-The show was released in August 2022.
+Amer also appeared in the Hulu sitcom Ramy (2019-2022) where he played the character Mo, Ramy's cousin who owns a diner.
+Additionally, he created and stars in the Netflix series Mo, released in August 2022, which is loosely based on his real life experience as a Palestinian refugee.
+The same year, he appeared in the film Black Adam.
 Amer also hosted the 2023 season of Doha Debates' flagship series, filmed in Qatar's Education City.

 Early life

 Mohammed Mustafa Amer is Palestinian and the youngest of six children.
 His father worked as an engineer for the Kuwait Oil Company.
 Amer attended a British school in Kuwait, where he learned British English.

-At age 9, Amer, with his siblings and mother, fled Kuwait during the Gulf War and immigrated to the United States, settling in Houston, Texas.
-He was placed in an ESL class despite already being proficient in English.
+At age 9, Amer, with his siblings and mother, fled Kuwait during the Gulf War and emigrated to the United States, settling in Houston, Texas.
+He attended Piney Point Elementary School, where he was placed in an ESL class despite already being proficient in English.

 In 1992, Amer's father, a telecom engineer, joined the family in the United States.
-Amer attended Piney Point Elementary School.
 One of his brothers became a pilot, and another earned a PhD in biochemistry.
 Amer's father died in 1995 when Amer was 14 years old, leading to a period of academic struggles.
 A teacher later encouraged him to pursue comedy as an outlet for his grief.